GDSC-NMIMS-MPSTME-Mumbai/AI-Recruitment-Task-22/README.md

    2. The string is **inverted after removing all vowels**. _(Reminder: Don't alter the alphabets' case)_
    3. The string has **every alternate character** from the original string _(e.g. for an input “abcdefg”, the output string would be “aceg”)_

-   Print every output separately and label them appropriately.
-You may use any programming language to solve this question.
+   Print every output separately and label them appropriately. **You must use python to solve this question.**

    Sample Input: